Why It Works

 The Advantages of Sous Vide

-To find the ideal final temperature for sausages, I cooked sausages using a precision cooker to hold a water bath at temperatures ranging from 130°F up to 185°F. The sweet spot is right in the middle.
+To find the ideal final temperature for sausages, I cooked sausages using a precision cooker to hold a water bath at temperatures ranging from 130°F up to 185°F (54 to 85°C).
+The sweet spot is right in the middle.
 Just like with chicken and steak, a sausage cooked sous vide can be held for a long time, but not indefinitely.
-Once you hold the meat for longer than 4 hours or so, it'll start to take on a mushy, mealy texture.
+Once you hold the meat for longer than four hours or so, it'll start to take on a mushy, mealy texture.
 I recommend cooking sausages for between 45 minutes and 4 hours.

 Temperature and Timing Chart for Sausages